watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 1. List the potential platform choices for deploying containers to Azure.

-**Azure App Service for Containers**
+**Azure Web App for Containers**

-Azure App Service specifically targets container deployments, which makes it easy to deploy container instances to a fully managed App Service Plan.
-This option is ideal for solutions with a limited number of containers that do not require an orchestration platform.
+Azure Web App for Containers specifically targets container deployments, which makes it easy to run containers in a fully managed App Service Plan.
+This option is ideal for solutions that do not require the features offered by an orchestration platform such as Kubernetes.

 **Azure Container Instances**

-Azure Container Instances represent containers as a first-class resource in the Azure environment.
-They provide a serverless approach to container deployment without management tooling at this time.
+Azure Container Instances provide a serverless approach to running containers on demand and at scale enabling additional compute power and elasticity for select workloads - with the security of hypervisor isolation.

-**Windows Server Containers on Windows Server 2016**
+**Windows Server Containers on Windows Server**

 Windows Server Containers allow Windows applications to be containerized.
-This environment has support for the Docker platform including Docker Community Edition (Docker CE) for scheduling and orchestration.
-You are responsible for setting up any Docker CE clustering and related configurations, and there are no built-in management tools at this time to help you with visibility into the deployment, health monitoring, and related tasks.
+Windows Server 2016 or later versions support the installation of Docker Engine to run containers.
+For orchestration features you can also set up a cluster with an orchestration platform such as Docker Engine (Community or Enterprise), Kubernetes or other platforms - if you want to take responsibility for managing the clustering and related configurations.

 **Azure Kubernetes Service (AKS)**

-Azure Kubernetes Service (AKS) is a managed container platform solution based on Kubernetes.
-The goal of AKS is to remove the management overhead of container orchestration clusters, allowing teams to focus on the application and core DevOps workflows relevant to the solution.
+Azure Kubernetes Service (AKS) is the easiest way to manage a Kubernetes cluster on Azure - providing you with a managed control plane and configurable cluster with automatic updates and easy scaling capabilities.
+AKS removes the management overhead of container orchestration cluster, allowing teams to focus on the application and core DevOps workflows relevant to the solution.

 2. Which would you recommend and why?

 Azure Kubernetes Service (AKS) is the recommended platform for the following reasons:

--   Adopting AKS is desired because it is a managed platform (PaaS) and will reduce the overhead of managing containers.
+-   It has the necessary orchestration features without the management overhead of the control plane.

 -   Ability to monitor and manage applications using a Management UI.
 This will also make it easier to view the overall state of all tenant applications in a single pane, and drill down into the health of an individual tenant easily.

+- Integration with Container Monitoring Solution in Azure for additional visibility into containers running in the AKS cluster from the Azure Portal, without connecting to the Kubernetes control plane.

 -   Full set of integrated features, working out of the box including load balancing, service discovery, self-healing capabilities, scheduling, orchestration, task monitoring, and more.